MarkRosemaker/academy/content/courses/A1/lesson-1/unit-1-mission/index.md

 Hello, I am Mark of Authentic German Learning.

+I'm fine.
+Are you doing better?

+Thanks for asking.

+I want to go.

+I go to you.

+Hello, I am Mark of Authentic German Learning.

 I want you to not only learn the German language successfully, but also have fun with it.

 I want to make learning German the highlight of your day.